Jan 13, 2026

 Conclusion

-The difference between import taxes and tariffs matters more in 2025 than it has in decades.
+The difference between import taxes and tariffs matters more today than it has in decades.
 Import taxes fund government operations.
 Tariffs shape trade policy and protect industries.
 Both drive up landed costs, squeeze margins, and demand careful classification and valuation.

 The August 2025 de minimis suspension, surging tariff revenues, and widening trade deficits signal tighter enforcement and higher costs ahead.